momentum-assignments/py--oop-blackjack/README.md

 - This game will have two players, one dealer (computer) and one human.

 ## Reqirements
 - Build a blackjack game using python between a player and a dealer.
+    - The deck is shuffled, and the dealer and player are dealt 2 cards.
     - The dealer's play is dictated by the rules of the game, and the dealer goes first.
 The dealer "hits" (is dealt a card) until their hand total is 17 or greater, at which point they stay.
 The dealers cards are all visible to the player.
     - The player then chooses whether to hit (be dealt a card) or stay.
 The player may hit as many times as they want before staying, but if their hand totals over 21, they "bust" and lose.
     - If you want to make the game work for multiple players, go for it.